schmidti159/blog.ad-schmidt.de/content/blog/2021_04_github_webhooks_with_flask.md

 The return value of the method will be returned to GitHub.
 It does not matter, what you send here, but it can be used for debugging purposes.

-The structure of the json payload is described [here](https://docs.github.com/en/developers/webhooks-and-events/webhook-events-and-payloads#push)
+The structure of the json payload is described [here](https://docs.github.com/en/developers/webhooks-and-events/webhook-events-and-payloads#push).

 ## Securing the endpoint with a secret
 If you looked closely when configuring the Webhook on GitHub, you might have seen, there is also a `secret`, that can be configured for the web hook.
 This can be used to make sure that no one except GitHub is able to trigger any actions.

-For the secret generate a long random passphrase (you don't need to remember it, just save it in a file).
+For the secret generate a long random passphrase.
+You don't need to remember it, just save it in an encrypted keystore.

-For every http-call GitHub will use the the secret and calculate a [hmac](https://de.wikipedia.org/wiki/Keyed-Hash_Message_Authentication_Code) from the complete payload of the message.
+For every http call GitHub will use the the secret and calculate a [hmac](https://de.wikipedia.org/wiki/Keyed-Hash_Message_Authentication_Code) from the complete payload of the message.
 The hmac will then be sent as the header `X-Hub-Signature-256`.

 So to verify the signature we have to calculate the same hmac and compare it with the header sent:
 ```python